Roth Conversions Simplified: Pay Taxes Now or Later?

 Potential downsides include:

-pushing income into higher tax brackets
+pushing current-year income into a higher tax bracket

 increasing Medicare premiums (IRMAA)